SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.4.1

+- Fixed the issue that road painting recipes are lost.

 ### 1.4.0

 - No longer depends on Better Runtime Resource Pack mod.